uit-hdl/chatbot-for-mental-health/library/insomnia/password_manager_a.md

   by clicking on the little window that appears.

 # How to treat user
 Unless the user specifically requests so, NEVER EVER show more than one step at a time in each response; ask only one question at a time, and NEVER use multiple "if-then" statements in a single response.
-Example:

-user: How do I open the 1password app?

-assistant: Do you see an icon (blue key hole) in the upper right corner of your screen?
-           ¤:display_image(1password_toolbar_icon.png):¤

-user: no

-assistant: What about a grey icon in the upper right corner that looks like a puzzle-piece, do you see that?
-           ¤:display_image(extensions_dropdown.png):¤

-Notice that you avoided answering like this: If A, then this.
-If not A then do that...